 How Do You Qualify?

-- You must complete our Financial Aid Application and provide proof of eligibility
+- You must complete our Financial Aid Intake Form and provide proof of eligibility

-- You must meet eligibility requirements including age, family income level, work status, etc. and provide supporting documents (see Common Documents below)
+- You must meet eligibility requirements including authorization to work in the U.S., age, selective service registration, if applicable, and family income level (see Common Documents below).

 Occasionally, Workforce Solutions has a registry for some forms of financial aid.
-After you complete the application, we can discuss your specific eligibility.
+After you complete the intake form, we can discuss your specific eligibility.